 Her passion for working with people and interest in the wellbeing of others lead her to seek out a position in a therapeutic setting.
 Personally, she has found therapy, both mental and physical, to be an integral part of life.
 In her free time she enjoys practicing yoga and meditation, and she loves to read.

-With almost thirteen years of experience Danielle has served children and their families across diverse ethnic, cultural, and socioeconomic backgrounds.
-During her time working as an educator, Danielle quickly realized the need for individual intervention.
-This compelled her transition to behavioral health in order to meet the needs of children and adolescents within the public school system.
-At this time, she worked as part of a clinical team to create and implement effective treatment plans, specifically for students with ADHD, ODD, conduct disorder, and trauma; generating therapeutic, developmental, and educational changes.
-She is also experienced in crisis intervention and safety planning.
+Prior to Danielle’s transition into mental health she was an educator and behavioral health worker for thirteen years where she served children and their families from across diverse ethnic, cultural, and socioeconomic backgrounds.
+During this time she worked as a member of a clinical team to create and implement effective treatment plans; specifically for students with ADHD, ODD, conduct disorder, and trauma that have generated measurable therapeutic, developmental, and educational changes.

-Danielle specializes in working with children, adolescents, adults, and families.
-She is particularly passionate about working with individuals who experience, or who have experienced anxiety, depression, PTSD, abuse, relational challenges, and transitions.
-Danielle operates from a trauma-informed and person-centered perspective and draws from other evidence-based modalities depending on the unique needs of the client.
+As a biracial woman, Danielle’s diverse life experiences have instilled in her a strong passion to serve a wide variety of cultural backgrounds, ethnicities, and gender identities.
+Danielle specializes in working with adults who experience, or who have experienced anxiety, depression, trauma, and relational challenges.
+Danielle operates from a person-centered and emotionally focused perspective and draws from other evidence-based modalities depending on the unique needs of the client.
 She also loves to utilize sand tray and expressive arts as she believes these techniques can elicit powerful emotions and provide alternative forms of communication.

 At the center of Danielle’s approach she wholeheartedly believes individuals have the capability to change and grow.
 She feels as one moves through life, each unique experience shapes them into who they are.
 At times these experiences can leave wounds and unresolved issues that prevent growth.
 The healing process can be a lonely and intimidating journey, and it is Danielle’s priority to cultivate a safe, empathic, and nurturing environment.
 With one's determination and her therapeutic support, Danielle works to empower clients to better understand themselves, see their full potential, and create hope in order to enact healing and personal growth.